History buffs, Titanic movie fans, and kids alike will revel in strolling through the experience-packed Titanic Museum in Branson Missouri.

 If the kids aren’t completely waterlogged and still have some excess energy, you’ll find free mini-golf on-site to keep the fun going.
 There’s a restaurant and lounge for the adults, too.

 Is your stomach ready for the galley?
-A day spent perusing the Titanic Museum and seeing all the delicious food the ship’s chefs made is sure to work up your appetite.
+A day spent perusing one of the Titanic museums in USA and seeing all the delicious food the ship’s chefs made is sure to work up your appetite.
 Branson offers plenty of delicious dining options, so the trouble will be narrowing down all the possibilities.

 If you’re looking for a sit-down dinner, we recommend Pasghetti’s.
 This restaurant boasts a delectable Italian menu – not to mention the giant meatball sculpture outside is hard to miss.
 Snap a photo next to it to rack up the Instagram likes.